Stately Homes & Gardens in Hampshire

 Hampshire has been home to some of Britain's greatest historical and literary figures - and the Hampshire houses and gardens in which they lived and walked are open for you to enjoy.

 You’ll find some stunning gardens in Hampshire as well as stately homes with a rich and fascinating heritage.

-Hampshire is also associated with some of the great names in gardening history, from the Rothschilds' azaleas, rhododendrons and camellias at Exbury to the prized collections of the Sir Harold Hillier Gardens near Romsey.
+Hampshire gardens are associated with some of the great names in gardening history, from the Rothschilds' azaleas, rhododendrons and camellias at Exbury Gardens to the prized collections of the Sir Harold Hillier Gardens near Romsey.

 The National Trust

 Hampshire is well represented in the National Trust portfolio, including Mottisfont Abbey and Gardens, Uppark with its fine restored Georgian interiors, the formal gardens at Hinton Ampner and West Green House and Garden near Hook.

 As well as its beautiful gardens, The Vyne near Basingstoke is a wonderfully preserved Tudor house with its original furniture still intact.